National Common Mobility Card: Acceptance

 According to Mumbai Metro, as of December 14, 2023, all fare collection gates on the stations along the Line 1, Line 2, and Line 7 have been upgraded to be NCMC compliant.

 Commencing in June 2024, commuters of Chennai Metro and other NCMC holders are also able to pay for and ride on Metropolitan Transport Corporation (MTC) buses.
 According to the Chennai Unified Metropolitan Transport Authority, discussions are already taking place with the Southern Railway zone authorities on implementing the NCMC in trains as well in the near future.

-Ongo, the digital payments platform of AGS Transact Technologies has introduced an instant National Common Mobility Card 'Ongo Ride' in conjunction with the Chennai Metro Rail Limited (CMRL) on 14 August 2024.
+Ongo, the digital payments platform of AGS Transact Technologies, has introduced an instant National Common Mobility Card 'Ongo Ride' in conjunction with the Chennai Metro Rail Limited (CMRL) on 14 August 2024.
 At 12 CMRL metro stations in Chennai, Ongo has installed special card dispensers with the Unified Payments Interface (UPI) feature to enable these ready-to-use Ongo Ride cards.
 By integrating payments at parking lots and toll booths with multiple modes of transportation, such as metros, buses, and water ferries, Ongo Ride provides commuters with a single, integrated payment solution.

-The following public transport systems in the country currently accept fare payments via the National Common Mobility Card, with many more public transport operators across the country in various stages of planning/implementation to accept NCMC as a mode of payment over the next few years.